 I sat down with Jane to talk about football, fashion, and finding a passion.

 The Lovely Ride: You are an incredibly busy woman!
 What drove you to begin a fashion blog to at this point in your life?

 Jane Foster: When you approach fifty, you start to think, “How much time do I have left?”
 I know it sounds morbid, but it’s realistic.
 You start to think, “Have I accomplished everything I am meant to accomplish?”
 We all want to leave a mark, and so, it’s time to get serious.

 JF: It’s just a lot of fun for me.
 The entertaining is really my love, but I had people tell me that they were more interested in the fashion.
 There really seems to be a demand for people our age who want to still look fashionable.
 It’s almost like they need someone to say it’s okay to stand out.
 My mother was a preacher’s wife, but she wouldn’t hesitate to put on her animal print.
 And when someone would raise an eyebrow and make a comment, she would say, “There’s nowhere in the Bible that says you can’t wear leopard print.”
 We don’t have to blend after 50, and that is my message.

 TLR: So what’s the short-term goal for Southern Shine?

-JF: I want to reach 10,000 Instagram followers so that I can use the “swipe up” feature in Instagram stories.
+JF: I want to reach 10,000 Instagram followers (update: She did!) so that I can use the “swipe up” feature in Instagram stories.
 It will make it easier for my followers to shop.
 Yes, I will benefit financially, but it’s more about trying to be on the cutting edge.

 TLR: You and your friends are known for your extreme tailgating at the Zebra Tent in The Grove at Ole Miss.
 How has that affected your desire to begin this blogging adventure?